zcyph/jellyrig/README.md

 **Python**

 This is a Python script, so of course you need to have Python installed to run it.
-The exact command may vary depending on your exact system configuration.
+The command may vary depending on your system configuration.
 You can skip this step if you already know Python is installed.

 Debian-based distributions: `sudo apt-get install python`